skills/introduction-to-github/README.md

 Now that you have made a change to the project and created a commit, it’s time to share your proposed change through a pull request!

 **What is a pull request?**: Collaboration happens on a _[pull request](https://docs.github.com/en/get-started/quickstart/github-glossary#pull-request)_.
 The pull request shows the changes in your branch to other people and allows people to accept, reject, or suggest additional changes to your branch.
 In a side by side comparison, this pull request is going to keep the changes you just made on your branch and propose applying them to the `main` project branch.
-For more information about pull requests, see "[About pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)" or watch the video linked below.
+For more information about pull requests, see "[About pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)"].

 ### :keyboard: Activity: Create a pull request